MokshC/Resolve-Scripts/README.md

 “Disable/Enable” button will disable and enable the currently selected clip.
 This can be seen on the Timeline view.
 Hint: Sometimes Resolve will only refresh the clip if you do something like click on another clip
 Hint: You don’t need to unlock any tracks for this button to work

+### COPYING AND PASTING FLAGS
+1. Click the "Copy Flags" button to copy flags on currently selected clip.
+2. Click the "Paste Flags" button to paste onto a new clip.
+   - **Hint**: This does not copy flag descriptions, and doesn't delete already placed flags.

 ### EDITING MARKERS
 The drop down, text box, and “Flip Marker” button all work together.